Hyltcavl/mtg-prz/README.md

 # mtg-prz
-TODO: rewrite in rust, and include images
+TODO: rewrite in rust, and include images of cards, and zip the result files

 TODO: remove basic lands when fetching from alpha, dl and making scryfall list smaller